ActuallyGiggles/Twitch-Chat-Mimicker/README.md

 ## Instructions

-Download [`twitch-chat-mimicker.exe`](https://github.com/ActuallyGiggles/Twitch-Chat-Mimicker/releases/tag/1.0.0) and simply run it.
-The program will guide you with initial set up.
+Download [`twitch-chat-mimicker.zip`](https://github.com/ActuallyGiggles/Twitch-Chat-Mimicker/releases/tag/1.0.0) and unzip it.
+Now you can launch `twitch-chat-mimicker.exe` inside of that folder and the program will run you through the first time setup.

 ## Additional Information